 South Dakota Psychology Licensure Requirements

-» What program certifications are required for the predoctoral internship in South Dakota?
+» What psychology exams are required in South Dakota?

-Three Steps to Become a Psychologist in South Dakota
+Three Steps to Becoming a Psychologist in South Dakota

 South Dakota Psychologist Licensing Process